Tordsg/Xcitr/modules-exciter/user/readme.md

 - User modules cannot be tested if the server is running.

 - The user has a setAge() method to give the user the opportunity to edit their age.
-The reason for it is that if the user sets in wrong age when signing up.
+The reason for this is that if the user sets in wrong age when signing up it is possible to edit.